pantheon-systems/documentation/source/docs/articles/sites/code/using-the-pantheon-workflow.md

 This my be a good time to run regression or "smoketest" checks (stepping through your main workflows by hand) to be sure that everything is working correctly.

-You can also use the clone tool in the "Code" deployment area to just pull the code without making any changes to the DB or files.
+You can also use the clone tool in the Code deployment area to just pull the code without making any changes to the DB or files.

 ## Deploy Code To Live

 After testing your changes, you can take them live.
-This will deploy the code that is currently in the **Test** environment and immediately update your live website.
+This will deploy the code that is currently in the Test environment and immediately update your live website.

 When deploying a newly-built site for the very first time, it is often necessary to push the Content "forward", which is the opposite of the normal content workflow.
-In this case, you can use the "Test Content" and "Live Content" areas of the dashboard to pull the database and any uploaded content files (e.g. images) from Dev to Test to Live.
+In this case, you can use the **Test Content** and **Live Content** areas of the dashboard to pull the database and any uploaded content files (e.g. images) from Dev to Test to Live.
 You may also continue to use this workflow while a site is in development but not yet launched.

 ![Site dashboard, live environment, workflow section](https://www.getpantheon.com/sites/default/files/docs/desk_images/376217)